KScott6/aRborist/README.md

 * Bacteria: "txid2[Organism:exp]"
 * Plants: "txid33090[Organism:exp]"

-`include_filters` A character vector of NCBI search filters that must be included in the search.
+`search_include` A character vector of NCBI search filters that must be included in the search.

-`exclude_filters` A character vector of NCBI search filters that should be excluded from the search.
+`search_exclude` A character vector of NCBI search filters that should be excluded from the search.

 `max_acc_per_taxa` Provive integer value to specify the maximum number of accessions to obtain for each taxon name.
 Use the option "max" to retrieve **all** the matching NCBI hits -- but be warned that for taxa with many accessions (Fusarium, Alternaria, etc.) this can make the metadata retreival step take **<u>a really long time</u>** (days).